Esercitazione durante il Master in Management dei Beni Culturali

 To achieve these goals, Palazzo Spinelli organises cultural and scientific events in Italy and abroad, collaborating with public authorities and private companies.
 The initiatives are all aimed at diffusing knowledge of artistic, scientific and cultural knowledge as well as facilitating research, conservation and fruition of cultural and artistic heritage.

-Palazzo Spinelli is member of the Board of ELIA (European League of Institutes of Arts) based in Amsterdam and it plays a leading role among the member institutions working in conservation and restoration.
+Palazzo Spinelli is Board Member of ELIA (European League of Institutes of Arts) based in Amsterdam and it plays a leading role among the member institutions working in conservation and restoration.

 ELIA, is the largest network of institutions for fine and applied arts in Europe and has more than 400 members that attract over 350,000 students.